sabirbagwan/sabirbagwan.github.io/_posts/2023-06-10-Assumptions-of-Linear-Regression.md

-## Assumptions of Linear Regression: Understanding the Foundations of Predictive Modeling
+## Assumptions of Linear Regression

 Linear regression is a widely used statistical technique for modeling the relationship between a dependent variable and one or more independent variables.
 It provides valuable insights into the relationships and dependencies among variables, allowing us to make predictions and understand the impact of different factors on the target variable.
 However, linear regression relies on certain assumptions to ensure the validity and reliability of the model.
 In this article, we will explore the five key assumptions of linear regression and understand their significance in the modeling process.